fluencelabs/docs/docs/stake/nft_guide/nft_guide.md

 **Note:** NFTs are sold and transferred on the Fluence Network.
 For the recipient to see the NFT in their wallet, the Fluence Network should be added first.
 Read more on preparing the wallet to work with Fluence Network in the corresponding [guide](../wallets_guide/wallets_guide.md).

-**Set NFT for sale**
+### Set NFT for sale

-When a user lists an NFT for sale, and someone buys the NFT, the funds are automatically transferred to your address.

-To sell an NFT:
+When you list an NFT for sale, and someone buys it, the funds are automatically transferred to your address.
+To sell an NFT, open the NFT card to be sold and follow these steps:

 1. Approve the Marketplace to manage all your NFTs - to transfer them automatically to a buyer; if you haven’t done it before - press the “Approve collection” button.